jmspit/dodo/DEVELOPER.md

 }
 ```

-will catch anything that can go wrong in system plus dodo.

-dodo::common::Exception instances will include the file and line number where the Exception was thrown.
+will catch anything that can go wrong in system plus dodo. dodo::common::Exception instances will include the file and line number where the Exception was thrown.
 Developers may use or mimic the throw_Exception() macro's that are used by ddo internally.

+The dodo::common::SystemError is used in control flows, and is declared `[[nodiscard]]` so that the compiler issues a warning if any function that returns a
+dodo::common::SystemError ignores its return value.

 # Deployment configuration